openpvrsgx-devgroup/linux_openpvrsgx/drivers/gpu/drm/pvrsgx/1.5.15.3226/README.md

 3.13     | works (Ubuntu Trusty)
-3.14     | should work (builds against it, but not tested) 3.15     | works (Ubuntu Trusty using mainline kernel) 3.16-rc  | should work (builds against it, but not tested)
+3.14     | should work (builds against it, but not tested) 3.15     | works (Ubuntu Trusty using mainline kernel) 3.16     | should work (builds against it, but not tested) 3.17     | should work (builds against it, but not tested) 3.18-rc  | build fails

 Xserver requirements
 --------------------